#MeToo and Harvey Weinstein Reveal These Truths About Sexual Harassment

-Hollywood producer Harvey Weinstein recently joined the long list of men who abuse women in the workplace.
+Hollywood producer Harvey Weinstein joined the long list of men who abuse women in the workplace in 2017.
 In a bombshell report, The New York Times revealed that at least eight women over three decades accused Weinstein of sexual harassment.
 Many of his colleagues called it an “open secret” in Hollywood, but it unleashed evidence of misconduct.
-On October 9, the Weinstein Company fired him.
+On Oct.
+9, the Weinstein Company fired him.
 Subsequently, multiple women spoke out in The New Yorker.
 Others told the Times Weinstein preyed on them, too.

 This reveals not only an undercurrent of abuse in Hollywood, but a general trend.
 When men like Weinstein hold the power, women suffer.
 Scandals like this create ripple effects elsewhere, too.
 Read on to learn how women in general lose out in a culture that condones sexual abuse.

 Weinstein posed as a women’s rights activist

 According to The Huffington Post, the former producer went to great lengths to support women.
 He fundraised for Democratic politicians like Hillary Clinton, Chuck Schumer, Elizabeth Warren, and Barack Obama.
 Weinstein also helped endow a Rutgers chair in honor of feminist activist Gloria Steinem.
 His company released The Hunting Ground, a documentary on college sexual assault.
 The producer even participated in a Women’s March in January 2017.